TopCS/grunt-pg-utils/README.md

 # grunt-pg-utils

-> JS devel utils to manage PostgreSql Database with grunt file.
+> Grunt tasks for version control on PostgreSql stored procedures, and various utilities.

 ## Getting Started
 This plugin requires Grunt `~0.4.1`